mdernovoi/data-analysis-platform/docs/upgrade.md

 To upgrade to the latest `data-analysis-platform` release, execute the following steps:

+**NOTE**: It is recommended to perform a **full consistent backup** of your installation before an upgrade.
+Some services (e.g., GitLab) perform complex migrations, which might fail and corrupt your data.

+**NOTE**: Be especially careful when performing upgrades from very old versions.
+Some services require a fine-grained upgrade path to succeed.

 1) Go to the root of your own `custom-data-analysis-platform-template` repository directory.

 2) Execute